jmphilips/manager-material/README.md

 /update_project "[project title | update]" => "Updated project title"
 ```

-All of these slack integrations help not to disrupt the employee workflow, and they were made using slack's outgoing webhooks
+All of these slack integrations help not to disrupt the employee workflow, and they were made using a post request and response.

-and the Node Package
+## Automated Email Updates
+Manager Material also uses automated emails to keep customers updated.
+When an employee sends an update to a project, an email
+is automatically sent via a package called nodemailer (https://www.npmjs.com/package/nodemailer).
+The automated email feature
+is takes the task out of updating the customer out the employees' hands by automating the process.

+## Calendar View
+Last, the web portion of the app features a calendar view of all of the projects that the company or agency is currently working
+on.
+For this feature, I used Angular UI Calendar (http://angular-ui.github.io/ui-calendar/).
+This feature allows a manager to
+quickly see how busy the manager's company is at any given time.

+## Other Features Technologies Used
+As a member of Nashville Software School's Cohort 14, I heavily studied the MEAN stack and utilized the MEAN stack in this project.

+* JavaScript and Node.js
+* Heroku
+* MongoDB
+* Mongoose
+* Angular
+* Angular Material
+* Bower
+* NPM